 Cooking: Knowing how to cook goes without saying in Polish culture.
 While your au pair candidate may not tout their cooking skills, Polish cuisine is accompanied by warm hospitality and a sumptuous meal.
 It tends towards meals of great variety, and focuses on healthy choices.
 Borscht, a spicy red beet soup, is one of their more recognized dishes.
 It can often be found paired with Pierogi, dumplings of unleavened dough which are first boiled, then baked or fried, usually in butter with onions.
 Often these are stuffed with potato filling, sauerkraut, ground meat, cheese, or fruit.

 Driving: Polish drivers must complete 30 hours of driving with a professional instructor to be licensed and tend to be incredibly well prepared for their practical test, which is not easily passed.
-Road quality is often poor, so Polish au pairs tend to be well prepared for difficult driving conditions, including inclement weather.
+Road quality is often poor, so Polish au pairs tend to be well-prepared for difficult driving conditions, including inclement weather.
 Au pairs from Poland are likely to be used to much smaller vehicles and may find American cars, trucks, and SUVs to be intimidating when they first start to drive in the US.